ai-salon/SocraticAI/README.md

 ### Environment Variables
 You'll need certain environment variables set:
+* MODEL_TYPE: either 'openai' or 'anthropic'.
+Set the corresponding key below.
-* ANTHROPIC_KEY: anthropic api token, used to interpret transcripts
+* (Optional) ANTHROPIC_KEY: anthropic api token, used to interpret transcripts
+* (Optional) OPENAI_KEY: openai api token, used to interpret transcripts
 * ASSEMBLYAI_KEY: Assembly AI api token, used to transcribe You can set these in a '.env' file in your project.